 Within our current Course Player, we offer on-lesson discussions.
-If you are missing this feature, see how to the latest version here
+If you are missing this feature, see how to update to the latest version here.

 Our built-in Discussions feature allows you and your students to chat, ask questions, leave comments and add a deeper dimension to the content they’re learning.
 You can leave it up to your students to start the conversation, or you can prompt them to reflect on the course material to get the ball rolling and boost participation.
 To receive the best answers, questions should be open-ended, elicit higher-order thinking/doing/reflecting, ask students to use the course content to formulate their response and create a diversity of activities (rather than simple question and response).

 Once you’ve published your course(s), you can enable Discussions for your students.
-In your admin dashboard, from the left sidebar, choose Discussions:
+In your admin dashboard, from the left sidebar, under Support Your Students choose Discussions: